 These include women, children, the elderly, indigenous peoples, low-income households and, more generally, socially marginalized groups in the world's most vulnerable areas.

-What are the solutions to combat the effects of global warming?
+What are the solutions for combating the effects of global warming?

 Obviously, the degree of vulnerability of systems varies from one geographical area to another, and even within regions.
 The second part of the IPCC report highlighted the fact that colonialism still has an impact on certain populations today.